 Is the X605 Road to Gyaring Lake safe for 4x4 vehicles?

 X605 (County Road 605) is a high-altitude unpaved route located in the Nagqu prefecture of Tibet, China.
-Linking the villages of Shenyaxiang and Xiaguoxiang, the road is a technical corridor that runs entirely above 4,600m (15,090ft).
-Logistically, it is one of the most demanding sections of the Tibetan plateau, requiring specific mechanical preparation for extreme elevation and low oxygen levels.
+Linking the villages of Shenyaxiang and Xiaguoxiang, the rough dirt track runs entirely above 4,600 meters (15,090 ft) as it climbs through the remote northern plains of the Tibetan plateau.

 | Road facts: X605 Road | |